 If you must withdraw from the semester/term, you must do so officially by the procedure outlined below.
 If you do not assume this responsibility, you may jeopardize your record with the possibility of incurring an "F" in a course not properly dropped.
 Merely not attending a course does not automatically remove the course from your record.

 Students are responsible for their enrollment!
-Effective fall 2006, enrolled students must take action to drop/withdraw themselves from any classes.
-The University no longer cancels students' classes for failure to settle their account.
+Enrolled students must take action to drop/withdraw themselves from any classes.
+The University does not cancels students' classes for failure to settle their account.

-If you drop or withdraw from one or more standard-length course through the first two days of First or Second summer (first day of Third Summer), you will receive a 100 percent credit; during the third or fourth day of First or Second summer (second day of Third Summer), a 75 percent credit.
-During the fifth or sixth day of First or Second summer (third day of Third Summer), a 50 percent credit; and during the seventh or eighth day of First or Second summer (fourth day of Third Summer), a 25 percent credit.* No refund will be made thereafter.
+If you drop or withdraw from one or more standard-length course through the first two days of a summer session, you will receive a 100 percent credit; during the third or fourth day, a 75 percent credit.
+During the fifth or sixth day of a summer session, a 50 percent credit; and during the seventh or eighth day, a 25 percent credit.* No refund will be made thereafter.
 Refund checks, if applicable, will be issued by the Bursar’s Office subsequent to the refund period.
 Refer to the refund schedule for specific dates.

-After priority registration and through the first two days of First or Second Summer (first day of Third Summer), students may withdraw online via myUSI, using the Add or Drop Classes function (refer to the Schedule of Classes for Web registration details).
+After priority registration and through the first two days of a summer session, students may withdraw online via myUSI, using the Add or Drop Classes function (refer to the Schedule of Classes for Web registration details).
 Computer stations are also available in the Registrar's Office for students who need assistance with the withdrawal process.

-Beginning the third day of First or Second Summer (second day of Third Summer) through 4:30 p.m. on the last day of class before the final exam*, students may withdraw from the semester at the Registrar's Office by submitting a Withdrawal form.
+Beginning the third day of a summer session through 4:30 p.m. on the last day of class before the final exam*, students may withdraw from the semester at the Registrar's Office by submitting a Withdrawal form.

-Beginning the third day of First or Second Summer (second day of Third Summer)*, the student’s signature is required for all withdrawals.
+Beginning the third day of a summer session*, the student’s signature is required for all withdrawals.
 Additional required signatures are listed below.
 The student is responsible for obtaining all required signature(s) before submitting the Withdrawal form for processing.
 Until all steps in the procedure have been completed, the student will remain enrolled in their current schedule.

 (dropping all classes)